raveller/raveller/Hit or Miss/README.md

 I then was dissatisfied with the screen appearance and switched to a "square" fixed with font.
 That was good, but I wanted more Unicode options.
 I found the "KreativeSquare" font and embedded that.
 Open Font License included in source listing.  https://www.kreativekorp.com/software/fonts/ksquare/

-Next is likely fiddling with the colors a little but.
+Next is likely fiddling with the colors a little more.

 ## Original Game Summary
 A summary of the article on pages 49 and 51 of the Family Computing from July 1985: